Modern-day human

 Language

 While many species communicate, language is unique to humans, a defining feature of humanity, and a cultural universal.
+Unlike the limited systems of other animals, human language is open – an infinite number of meanings can be produced by combining a limited number of symbols.

 See also